bcgov/design-research-guide/docs/find-participants.md

 - Age
 - Job or profession
 - Date and time availability

-Participants for online research activities will need access to a high-speed internet connection and a reasonable level of comfort working on a computer, tablet or smartphone.
+- Confidence with technology
+- Access to high-speed internet, if doing remote user research

-You should make sure participants are willing to download specific software onto their home computer if needed for session.
+If you are doing research remotely, you should make sure participants are willing to download specific software onto their home computer, if needed.
 For example, downloading Skype for video calls.

 ## Schedule Sessions

-Once participants have been screened and selected, it is important to keep them informed about their participation in the research process.
+Once participants have been screened and selected, keep them informed about their participation in the research process.
 When scheduling a session, be flexible, but firm when picking a date, time and location to meet.

 For example